facebookresearch/multimodal/examples/mugen/data/README.md

-This folder contains code for interfacing the MUGEN dataset (https://mugen-org.github.io/data).
+This folder contains code for interfacing the MUGEN dataset (https://mugen-org.github.io).
+The MUGEN dataset contains over 300k videos, each with corresponding audio and text, from the game CoinRun.

 Before using this code,